CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 Save and the test passes, confirming that the user's data is safe.

 Now we need to add one more store test as well: `NewRestaurantForm` is relying on the `createRestaurant` action returning a promise that rejects when there is a server error.
 Let's make sure this is happening.
-Add the following "describe" block inside "createRestaurant actin" below "when save succeeds":
+Add the following "describe" block inside "createRestaurant action" below "when save succeeds":

 ```js
 describe('when save fails', () => {